Skip to main content

 • Compare duplicates — Opens a side-by-side document comparison for potential duplicates

-• Edit data — Open the editor to correct inferred or missing values
+• Edit dates / units / container / address — Open a focused editor to correct inferred or missing values

 • Dismiss — Mark the issue as resolved with an optional note explaining why